tireddy2/ikev2-pqc-auth/draft-reddy-ipsecme-ikev2-pqc-auth.md

 ML-DSA offers both deterministic and randomized signing.
 By default ML-DSA signatures are non-deterministic, the private random seed rho' is pseudorandomly derived from the signer’s private key, the message, and a 256-bit string, rnd - where rnd should be generated by an approved Random Bit Generator (RBG).
 In the deterministic version, rnd is instead a 256-bit constant string.
 In the context of signature-based authentication in IKEv2, the composition of the data used for generating a digital signature is unique for each IKEv2 session.
 This uniqueness arises because the data used for signature creation includes session-specific information such as nonces, cryptographic parameters, and identifiers.
 If ML-DSA is used as an authentication method within the IKEv2 protocol, the deterministic version of ML-DSA MUST be used.

-The performance characteristics of ML-DSA and Falcon may differ based on the specific implementation and hardware platform.
-Generally, ML-DSA is known for its relatively fast signature generation, while Falcon can provide more efficient signature verification.
-The main potential downsides of Falcon refer to the non-triviality of its algorithms and the need for floating point arithmetic support in order to support Gaussian-distributed random number sampling where the other lattice schemes use the less efficient but easier to support uniformly-distributed random number sampling.
-Implementers of Falcon need to be aware that Falcon signing is highly susceptible to side-channel attacks, unless constant-time 64-bit floating-point operations are used.
+The performance characteristics of ML-DSA and FN-DSA [FN-DSA] may differ based on the specific implementation and hardware platform.
+Generally, ML-DSA is known for its relatively fast signature generation, while FN-DSA can provide more efficient signature verification.
+The main potential downsides of FN-DSA refer to the non-triviality of its algorithms and the need for floating point arithmetic support in order to support Gaussian-distributed random number sampling where the other lattice schemes use the less efficient but easier to support uniformly-distributed random number sampling.
+Implementers of FN-DSA need to be aware that FN-DSA signing is highly susceptible to side-channel attacks, unless constant-time 64-bit floating-point operations are used.
 This requirement is extremely platform-dependent, as noted in NIST's report.

 # Specifying SLH-DSA within IKEv2 {#slh-dsa}